dmtrKovalenko/CV/content/about.md

 By the way, now I am ~~actively~~ working on some of my own side-projects which are worth to check out: [fframes](https://fframes.studio/), [fff](https://github.com/dmtrKovalenko/fff.nvim), and [odiff](https://github.com/dmtrKovalenko/odiff).
 Every single one of them is the fastest in its niche, just saying.

-And yes I'm weirdly obssed with "f"s in my project names :)
+And yeah, I'm wierdly obsessed with "f"s in my project names :)

 It's a pleasure to have you here, and I hope you enjoy **the design** of this website.